scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 val x = List(1, 2, 3)
 ```

-However, what appears to the programmer to be a simple `List` is actually built from a combination of several specialized types, including abstract classes named `Iterable`, `Seq`, and `LinearSeq`.
+However, what appears to the programmer to be a simple `List` is actually built from a combination of several specialized types, including traits named `Iterable`, `Seq`, and `LinearSeq`.
 Those types are similarly composed of other small, modular units of code.

 In addition to building a type like `List` from a series of modular traits, the `List` API also consists of dozens of other methods, many of which are higher-order functions: